Evidence and information

 Why do we need standard packs?

-Two-thirds of smokers start before they are 18 – beginning an addiction that kills one in two long-term users.
+Two-thirds of smokers start before they are 18 – beginning an addiction that will kill up to 2 in 3 long-term users.
 Tobacco use is the UK’s single greatest cause of preventable illness, with 100,000 people dying each year from smoking-related diseases, including cancer.

 Cigarette packs are designed to be attractive and communicate the ‘personality’ of a brand.